 Minimum criteria for a diagnosis of inflammatory breast cancer include the following:

-- A rapid onset of erythema (redness), edema (swelling), and a peau d’orange appearance and/or abnormal breast warmth, with or without a lump that can be felt.
+- A rapid onset of erythema (redness), edema (swelling), and a peau d'orange appearance (ridged or pitted skin) and/or abnormal breast warmth, with or without a lump that can be felt.

 - The above-mentioned symptoms have been present for less than 6 months.

 - The erythema covers at least a third of the breast.